Your holiday is protected

 (b) Claims not falling under (a) above or involving injury, illness or death

-The maximum amount we will have to pay you in respect of these claims is twice the price paid by or on behalf of the person(s) affected in total.
+The maximum amount we will have to pay you in respect of these claims is up to three times the price paid by or on behalf of the person(s) affected in total.
 This maximum amount will only be payable where everything has gone wrong and you or your party has not received any benefit at all from your booking.

 (c) Claims in respect of international travel by air, sea and rail, or any stay in a hotel